 Chad Vacarella practices product liability, surety and transportation law at Hinshaw.
 Chad's product liability practice focuses on defending national and international medical device companies.
 He has successfully handled matters to conclusion on behalf of a variety of clients including insulin pump manufacturers and gastrointestinal surgical scope manufacturers.
 In his practice of transportation law, Chad has primarily represented regional transit authorities and taxicab companies all over Massachusetts.
 His practice has recently grown to include defending drivers that are involved in accidents while working with ride-sharing companies.
 Chad's surety practice includes handling motor dealer, payment and performance bond matters.

-Chad joined Hinshaw & Culbertson LLP in January 2013.
+Chad joined Hinshaw in January 2013.
 Previously he was a litigation associate at Gaines Gault Hendrix & Bishop, P.C., in Birmingham, Alabama.
 In his first three years of practice, Chad obtained defense verdicts in ten jury trials throughout Alabama.

-Mr. Vacarella worked as a summer associate at Benton Centeno, P.C., also in Birmingham, Alabama, and was a judicial clerk to the Honorable David Proctor, U.S. District Court, Northern District of Alabama.
-In addition to his other law school accomplishments, Mr. Vacarella was a member of the Bench & Bar Honor Society and served as president of the Environmental Law Society.
+He worked as a summer associate at Benton Centeno, P.C., also in Birmingham, Alabama, and was a judicial clerk to the Honorable David Proctor, U.S. District Court, Northern District of Alabama.
+In addition to his other law school accomplishments, Chad was a member of the Bench & Bar Honor Society and served as president of the Environmental Law Society.
 He was a member of both the Criminal Defense Clinic and the Trial Advocacy Competition team.

 Honors & Awards

-- Named as Rising Star in the area of Product Liability by New England Super Lawyers Magazine, 2016.
+- Named as Rising Star in the area of Product Liability by New England Super Lawyers Magazine in 2016 and 2017.
 This designation is reserved for less than 2.5 percent of all attorneys in New England

 Served as lead counsel for a national surety company regarding a claim on a motor dealer bond.
 Plaintiff's counsel alleged that the surety had breached the bond and violated M.G.L. c.
 93A by failing to compensate the plaintiff after she received a judgment against the car dealership in an underlying case.
 Chad successfully argued that the plaintiff failed to comply with the bond requirements and that the court's award of M.G.L. c.
 93A damages against the car dealership were not covered by the bond.
 The court agreed, awarding Chad a defendants verdict.